mianalysis/mia/README.md

 Citing MIA
 ------------
 We hope you find MIA useful.
-If you've used MIA in your research, please cite it using the Zenodo DOI for that version of the plugin.
-Zenodo DOIs for MIA can be found [here](https://doi.org/10.5281/zenodo.1201320).
+If you've used MIA in your research, please cite the following paper:

+Cross, S.J., Fisher, J.D.J.R. & Jepson, M.A., "ModularImageAnalysis (MIA): Assembly of modularised image and object analysis workflows in ImageJ", _Journal of Microscopy_ (2023), doi: [110.1111/jmi.13227](https://onlinelibrary.wiley.com/doi/10.1111/jmi.13227).

+MIA is also archived at Zenodo, which provides a unique DOI for each released version.
+Zenodo DOIs can be found [here](https://doi.org/10.5281/zenodo.1201320).

 Publications
 ------------